-The Fund is subject to UK corporation tax at a rate of 19% (2022: 19%).
+The Fund is subject to UK corporation tax at a rate of 25% (2023: 19% for three months and 25% for nine months of the year).
 The Company adopted UK tax residency on 11 October 2011.
 Since that date the Company has been managed in such a way as to be able to meet the conditions for approval as an investment trust under Section 1158 of the Corporation Tax Act 2010.
 As an investment trust, all capital gains are exempt from UK corporation tax.
 On 7 December 2012, the Company received approval from HM Revenue & Customs to be treated as an investment trust in accordance with Section 1158 of the Corporation Tax Act 2010 and will seek to remain so approved.

-The Fund incurred £1,341,655 (2022: £1,385,525) of withholding tax on foreign dividends during the year and this expense has been included in the Statement of Comprehensive Income.
+The Fund incurred £1,343,801 (2023: £1,341,655) of withholding tax on foreign dividends during the year and this expense has been included in the Statement of Comprehensive Income.